wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - Add some performance tests!
   - How does this perform versus HBase?
   - How does this perform versus bare-bones Cassandra?

 - The `CassandraKijiBufferedWriter` should be aware of the replica nodes for different key ranges and send requests directly to the replica nodes.

+- We can likely improve the implementation of the `MapFamilyPager` for Cassandra.
+The HBase implementation works like the following:

+  - Create a paged iterator of column qualifiers (for a given family)
+  - For each qualifier, create a paged version iterator

+  This implementation is inefficient if many of the qualifiers will have much less than a full page of data, because we will be doing a separate page request for each of them no matter what.
+In C* Kiji, we could implement the map-family pager instead by issues one big query across all of the qualifiers.

 ### Resource management